-Course Description:

-This is an interdisciplinary, multi-perspective assessment of cultural, political, philosophical, and aesthetic factors critical to the formulation of values and the historical development of the individual and of society.
+Course Credit: 3 semester hour credit OFFICE HOURS: TTH 10:50 - 11:40 a.m.
+(Drane Hall - 341) Meeting Room: Mas Comm 266 Course Description: This is an interdisciplinary, multi-perspective assessment of cultural, political, philosophical, and aesthetic factors critical to the formulation of values and the historical development of the individual and of society.
 Course purpose: The purpose of this course is to introduce students to the major theories and concepts in life span development including the physical, cognitive, and psychosocial changes that occur from conception till death.
-Ultimately, this course is designed with the intent of offering students an opportunity to develop a range of sensibilities about students from various ethnic, cultural, and linguistic backgrounds, as well as develop a broader understanding of why multiculturalism and the questions/information it raises are critical in today's complex societies.
+Ultimately, this course is designed with the intent of offering students an opportunity to develop a range of sensibilities about students from various ethnic, cultural, and linguistic backgrounds, as well as develop a broader understanding of why multiculturalism and the societies.

+questions/information it raises are critical in today's complex

-Textbook and Readings:
+Textbooks and Readings: